summonholmes/mlp-pandas/README.md

 The predicted results are added back to the original dataframe as the "Predicted Score".

 #### 8. Plotting
-The model is capable of plotting the ANN archeticture if the number of hidden layers is between 1 and 3.
+The model is capable of plotting the ANN architecture if the number of hidden layers is between 1 and 3.

 ## Instructions